taataa/tapspace/docs/api/v2/index.md

 <a name="tapspacecomponentstransformersnappixels"></a>
 ## [tapspace](#tapspace).[components](#tapspacecomponents).[Transformer](#tapspacecomponentstransformer):[snapPixels](#tapspacecomponentstransformersnappixels)([pivot])

-Coordinates of plane do not always match the pixel grid of the screen device.
+Coordinates of components do not always match the pixel grid of the screen device.
 This causes especially rotation and non-integer translation to blur the pixels of images a bit.
-This blurring can be annoying if the angle is close to a 90 deg or its multitude but not exactly.
+This blurring can be annoying if the angle is close to a 90 deg or if the content has lots of high-contrast details.

 To make the images crispier and the pixels match the screen pixel grid, snapPixels method adjusts the translation and visible rotation slightly.

+In order for the content of the component to match the pixel grid the content itself must have integer coordinates, integer scale, and orthogonal rotation (0, 90, 180, or 270 degrees).
+Use [Point:round](#tapspacegeometrypointround) to ensure integer coordinates.

-The method does not modify the plane transition, i.e. the true coordinates of the plane, only the latent CSS rendered by the browser.
+The method does not modify the true coordinates i.e. the plane transition of the plane, only the latent CSS rendered by the browser.
 However when snapPixels is applied to interactive planes, such as the viewport, the rounding can affect the input pointer coordinates.
 Therefore snapPixels should NOT be used during a gesture, but immediately after at the gesture end.
 Otherwise the gesture appears jittery and unpleasant.

-In the perspective view mode (3D) the pixel snapping is a lost cause, because in that case almost nothing matches the screen pixels exactly.

 <p style="margin-bottom: 0"><strong>Parameters:</strong></p>